FazleRabbi-Web/spaceX-programmer-team/README.md

-# Getting Started with Create React App
+# SpaceX Programmer Team

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [SpaceX](https://spacexbyfazlerabbi.netlify.app/).

-## Available Scripts

-In the project directory, you can run:
+## This website use for:

+- This is a programmer recruiting website.

+- You can calculate Programmer salary using this website.

+- You can find world best programmer using this website

 ### `npm start`